 Storage & freezing tips

-• Store – place any leftover cupcakes in an airtight container in a single layer.
-They’ll stay good at room temperature for about 3 days before they dry out too much.
+• Store – place any leftover cupcakes in an airtight container & store at room temp for 2-3 days.

 • Freeze – store the cupcakes in an airtight container and freeze until solid, 1-2 hours.
 Once they’re frozen, cover the tops with a layer of parchment paper to keep them from getting icy.
 Freeze for up to 3 months and defrost at room temp for 1 hour before serving.